The role of reflection and reflexivity in the development of students’ abilities.

 This article analyzes different approaches to defining reflection and reflexivity.
 The mastery of intellectual operations reveals the role of reflexivity in the development of abilities.
 The operational aspect of reflection is emphasized in the article.
 The study is premised on the expectation that the effective realization of intellectual activities and the development of abilities determined by these activities are conditioned by adequate reflection on conscious acts directed toward the performance of educational-cognitive tasks.
 The data from the experiment show that reflexivity as a personality trait is highly developed in students with high indexes of general intellectual operations.
 The research findings indicate the role of reflexive mechanisms in students’ acquisition of intellectual abilities.
 The implications of these findings are discussed.

-About the authors: Shadrikov, Vladimir D.
+Authors: Shadrikov, Vladimir D.

 Themes: Educational psychology

 Keywords: activity subject, ability, reflection, reflectivity, development, intellectual operations

 To define the role of reflexive mechanisms and to facilitate the acquisition of intellectual operations are the main tasks in developing abilities.
 In addressing these tasks, one needs to keep in mind two considerations.
 First, reflexivity as the basic element of subjectness is part of its structure.
 However, the series of experiments reported here shows that the process of students’ subjectness and of their development of abilities has been inhibited by a low level of reflexivity development in all age groups.
 There is thus a need to investigate in detail the process of reflexivity formation in learning activities.